 – Eric DeBode, Executive Director, AGCW

 “At a very basic level, we find an appropriate path for each person to participate and make sure that they have a successful day on the farm.
-And sometimes, that experience is just the bit of a self-confidence they need to feel that they’re part of a community and supported.
-It’s what they need to start making better choices in their life,” shared Suzie Trexler, one of the farm’s managers.
+And sometimes, that experience is just the bit of a self-confidence they need to feel that they’re part of a community and supported,” shared Suzie Trexler, one of the farm’s managers.
 “We knew right from the first session we had struck gold.”

 This spring, Potrero Nuevo Farm and AGCW plan to add an extra day of programming that will focus on teamwork and land stewardship on the property.
 Their hope is to tackle big projects like pond restoration, trail and vista area construction, invasive plant removal, erosion control and more.
 For Christine and Bill, it’s an exciting new chapter and one they’re eager to get underway.

 In 2015, POST placed an agricultural conservation easement on this 300-acre farm, which protects it from development and ensures that the farm will remain in agricultural production for future generations.
 It’s our small part in supporting this transformational community effort and one we’re particularly proud to be a part of.